BLCM/bl3mods/Aaron0000/Balands/README.md

 ------------------
 Amber Management - Anger damage bonus per stack set to 10%, Happiness ammo-regenerate delay set to 10 seconds.

-La Varlope - No change.
+La Varlope - No change other than a possible damage adjustment.

-Likeable Rascal - No change.
+Likeable Rascal - No change other than a possible damage adjustment.

-Critical Mass - No change.
+Critical Mass - No change other than a possible damage adjustment.

-Gettleburger - No change.
+Gettleburger - No change other than a possible damage adjustment.

 Black Flame - Status effect damage reduced by 40%.

-Chomper - No change.
+Chomper - No change other than a possible damage adjustment.

 Thumper - Projectile speed doubled, number of bounces reduced to 1, launch angle set to 9 degrees.